Paddy Chayefsky: Late 1950s

 The Tenth Man (1959) marked Chayefsky's second Broadway theatrical success, garnering 1960 Tony Award nominations for Best Play, Best Director (Tyrone Guthrie) and Best Scenic Design.
 Guthrie received another nomination for Chayefsky's Gideon, as did actor Fredric March.
 Chayefsky's final Broadway theatrical production, a play based on the life of Joseph Stalin, The Passion of Josef D, received unfavorable reviews and ran for only 15 performances.

-Although Chayefsky was an early writer for the television medium, he eventually abandoned it, "decrying the lack of interest the networks demonstrated toward quality programming".
-As a result, during the course of his career, he constantly toyed with the idea of lampooning the television industry, which he succeeded in doing with Network.
+Erik Barnouw wrote in The Image Empire—the third volume of his history of American broadcasting—that advertisers in the 1950s ended realistic television dramas from Chayefsky and other writers, because their scripts did not solve life's problems with the purchase of a new product.
+During the course of his career, Chayefsky constantly toyed with the idea of lampooning the television industry, which he succeeded in doing with Network.

 The Americanization of Emily

 Although Chayefsky wished only to do original screenplays, he was persuaded by producer Martin Ransohoff to adapt William Bradford Huie's 1959 novel that was eventually filmed with the book's title The Americanization of Emily (1964).
 The novel dealt with interservice rivalries prior to the Normandy landings during World War II, with a love story at the center of the plot.
 Chayefsky agreed to adapting the novel but only if he could fundamentally change the story.
 He made the titular character more sophisticated, but refusing to be "Americanized" by accepting material goods.

 William Wyler was initially brought in as the director, but his relationship with Chayefsky deteriorated when he sought to change the script.
 William Holden was initially cast in the male lead, but that led to conflict when he asked that Julie Andrews be replaced by his then-girlfriend, Capucine.
 James Garner, adept at comedy with sophisticated dialogue but originally slated to play a supporting role, replaced Holden and delivered a critically acclaimed performance while James Coburn took over the part originally meant for Garner.
 Both James Garner and Julie Andrews always maintained that The Americanization of Emily was their favorite film of their own work.
 The film opened in August 1964 to superlative reviews but was a box office failure, possibly due to its extremely controversial anti-war stance at the dawn of the Vietnam War.
 The studio changed the title in the middle of its release, calling it Emily...she's super! to avoid confusing part of the public with a seven-syllable word in the title.
 The film has since been praised as a "vanguard anti-war film."